OasisDigital/angular-enterprise-example/module/README.md

 # Modules

-The modules in here will contain most of the code.
+The modules in here will contain much of the code.
 Module can include:

 * Angular code, usually packages as a NgModules
 * Angular widgets (visual gadgets), or services